TheEngineeringHitman/hdUtils/README.md

 hdUtils
 =======

-Scripts to help with auto mounting and monitoring hardd rives with the Raspberry pi
+Scripts to help with auto mounting and monitoring hard drives with the Raspberry pi